OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 Take a close look at any WebViews present and investigate for untrusted input rendered by the app.

-XSS issues may exist if the URL opened by WebView can be exploited, where an attacker may gain full or partial control.
-The following example is from an XSS issue in the [Zoho Web Service, reported by Linus Särud]( https://labs.detectify.com/2015/02/20/finding-an-xss-in-an-html-based-android-application/).
+XSS issues may exist if the URL opened by WebView is partially determined by user input.
+The following example is from an XSS issue in the [Zoho Web Service, reported by Linus Särud](https://labs.detectify.com/2015/02/20/finding-an-xss-in-an-html-based-android-application/).

 ```java
 webView.loadUrl("javascript:initialize(" + myNumber + ");");